TheProjectsGuy/Learning_ROS/src/cpp_basic_nodes/README.md

 - The debug messages do not appear, but information level and above messages do appear.
 We'll later see how to make them appear.
 - Proper logging etiquette is observed.
 Do not use `cout` to log things.
+- The first argument passed to any executable is the full path of the executable, followed by arguments passed during the call.
+- The second debug message was visible.
 - You have successfully run your first C++ ROS node.

 #### Building a C++ Node